 The feeling is shared by at least some in New England’s higher education community.
 “It’s an invaluable opportunity for meaningful conversations with K-12 partners about what college readiness really means,” said Treadwell.

 Building upon this initial understanding and support for the standards and college-ready assessments will be even more important in the coming months.
 The debate about the CCSS assessments is hardly over.
 More state legislatures in the next legislative season will consider measures to delay, defund or simply stop the implementation of the CCSS.
 Still other states will withdraw or debate whether to withdraw from the assessment consortia.

 Things may get especially dicey when the first sets of student scores are released after the initial assessment slated for 2014-15.
 Based on the experience when MCAS and NECAP were first administered, the results may be discouraging and even troubling if student results are lower than expected.
 But change takes time—perhaps even more time than the crafters of the CCSS and common assessments envisioned—to deeply implement the standards in schools across the nation and prepare students to take the assessments.

 As a P-20 education community, we should stay the course and support schools and school district leaders and teachers in raising expectations and helping students meet the challenges of being college and career ready.
 From adopting the CCSS assessment results as one measure for determining a student placement into credit-bearing courses to collaborating across education sectors in teacher preparation, we must expect more from our students and ourselves.

-Monnica Chan is director of policy & research at NEBHE.
-Stafford Peat, NEBHE senior consultant along with Ashley Perzyna and Yinan Zhang, former NEBHE Policy Research Interns and recent graduates from Harvard Graduate School of Education provided research support for this article.
+Monnica Chan is NEBHE director of policy & research.
+NEBHE Senior Consultant Stafford Peat, along with Ashley Perzyna and Yinan Zhang, former NEBHE Policy Research Interns and recent graduates of Harvard Graduate School of Education, provided research support for this article.